-If you find that when you are pumping your milk, you are not getting much milk at all, or you find that the pumping sessions are taking too long, and cutting into the time spent with your baby, (doing the skin to skin, and the breast compressions), a really useful thing that you can do is to rent a hospital-grade double pump.
+If you find that with your regular pump that you’re not getting much milk or that the pumping sessions are taking too long, then look to rent a hospital-grade double pump.

-These amazing pumps will help you to get more yield of milk in less time, and they are very efficient – so that is always an option.
+These fantastic pumps will help you to get more yield of milk in less time, and they are very efficient – so that is always an option.

-It is especially important to use a good quality pump like this if you find that you are needing to give your baby formula because you are not producing enough milk with your present pump.
+It is especially important to use a pump like this if you find that you are needing to give your baby formula because you are not producing enough milk with your present pump.

 Galactagogues – Lactation supplements

-You may also wish to use a galactagogue, which is a substance which may help to increase milk supply.
+You may also wish to use a galactagogue, a substance that may help to increase milk supply.

-However, I would only encourage you to consider a galactogogue if you find that even after doing all of the things above, you are STILL not seeing an increase in supply.
+However, I would only encourage you to consider a galactagogue if you find that even after doing all of the things above, you are STILL not seeing an increase in supply.

 Galactogogues need to be taken on top of doing all of the above strategies, and can potentially increase milk supply within two to four days.

 Don’t go it alone

-It may seem like a really obvious thing to do, but the ninth point I wanted to make is to get lots of rest while you’re trying to boost your supply.
+It may seem obvious, but the ninth point I wanted to make is to get lots of rest while you’re trying to boost your supply.

 Accept help from friends and family with household tasks and give yourself time to rest with your baby, and recuperate.

 Get professional help

-Finally, I would really encourage you to seek out skilled help from an IBCLC or a breastfeeding counsellor.
-Also, have a chat with your doctor just to check your baby, medically, for reassurance, and your health visitor (public health nurse).
+Finally, I would encourage you to seek out skilled help from an IBCLC or a breastfeeding counselor.
+Also, have a chat with your doctor to check your baby, medically, for reassurance, and your health visitor (public health nurse).